 - A well-maintained, simple Class A metal roof.

-- A non-combustible zone (3-5 feet wide) around the outside of the home that helped prevent embers landing in close-by vegetation.
+- A non-combustible zone (3-5 feet wide) around the outside of the home that helped prevent embers from landing in close-by vegetation.

 - Pruned trees and low-growing cactus and succulents.